When Your Heart Is Overwhelmed: 6 Ways to Manage

 6. Get inspired

 Find a spot in your home where positivity abounds.
-It’s easy to feel overwhelmed and lose direction when you don’t take the time to be thankful and get inspired.
+When your heart is overwhelmed, it’s easy to lose direction when you don’t take the time to be thankful and get inspired.

-Want to travel to Asia?
+For instance, do you want to travel to Asia?
 Earn enough money to buy the house of your dreams?
-If you don’t keep the right focus, you’ll lose yourself in the process of trying to reach your goals.
+Whatever you want to accomplish, you need to keep that as your main focus.
+If not, you’ll lose yourself in the process of trying to reach your goals.